Italy's firms shake lockdown using shortcut in coronavirus law

 Some big businesses are chafing.
 The fashion industry has said it has only a few days left to save its next season.

-Home to the likes of Prada (1913.HK), Armani and Moncler (MONC.MI), Italy is second only to France among European countries for fashion and luxury goods sales.
+Home to the likes of Prada, Armani and Moncler, Italy is second only to France among European countries for fashion and luxury goods sales.
 The business generated 90 billion euros ($98 billion) last year, or about 5% of GDP, according to the national fashion chamber, Camera Nazionale della Moda Italiana (CNMI).

 It took out a full-page advert in the national press at the weekend to call for the government to allow it to resume business.